 Why is the procurement process important?

-According to the Deloitte Global CPO survey 2019, 61% of chief procurement officers (CPOs) agree that procurement-related risks have been on the rise over the past year.
+According to a recent Deloitte survey, 61% of chief procurement officers (CPOs) agree that procurement-related risks have been on the rise over the past year.
 Some of the top risks highlighted in the report include economic downturn, internal complexity (at product and organization levels), and managing risk with suppliers.
 Additionally, there is a chance of potential supply chain disruption.

 Procurement, like any other process, is made up of a set of basic components and workflows.
 These components include the people, information, and work required to meet the process goal, as well as some specific workflows that help organize the steps in the procurement process.

 Every workflow consists of a set of basic workflow components.
 Sometimes these are referred to as “people, processes, and paper,” but it might be clearer to name them for what they are: actors, information, and work.

 3 types of procurement